Family care emergency absences

 There are two types of family care emergencies for which eligible staff may take time off:

 - A child care emergency occurs when you are unable to report for or continue scheduled work because of emergency child care requirements such as unexpected absence of regular care provider, unexpected closure of the child’s school, or unexpected need to pick up child at school earlier than normal.

 - An elder care emergency occurs when you are unable to report for or continue scheduled work because of emergency elder care requirements such as the unexpected absence of a regular care provider or unexpected closure of an assisted living facility.

 For the purpose of this policy, a “family member” includes a spouse, registered domestic partner, or other household member; your minor/dependent child or a minor/dependent child of your spouse/registered domestic partner, your parents, or grandparents.

 An employee who is unable to report for or remain at work due to a family care emergency must be allowed to apply up to three (3) work days per calendar year of each of the following time off types available to the employee, to account for time away from work:

 - Sick time off (see below)

 Sick time off in excess of three (3) work days may be used when a child’s school or place of care has been closed by order of a public official for any health-related reason.
 A school or place of care is considered closed if the physical location is closed and even if some or all instruction is provided online where the child is expected or required to complete assignments.

-No advance approval is required for an employee to take time off for a family care emergency; but you must notify your supervisor at the beginning of the absence.
+No advance approval is required for an employee to take time off for a family care emergency; but you must notify your manager at the beginning of the absence.
 Upon returning to work, the employee shall designate to which time off category the absence will be charged.